 Projects to find new treatments for cancer, using whole genome sequencing, have received a £8 million funding boost from UK Research and Innovation (UKRI), it was announced today:

 - genetic analysis will target existing treatments more effectively and identify new therapies

 - studies will focus on intractable forms of cancer, including brain cancer and some types of breast cancer

-- Funded as part of the £210m data to early diagnosis and precision medicine programme.
+- funded as part of the £210 million data to early diagnosis and precision medicine programme.